rbmr/SupervisedFX/RQ1/docs/project_domain.md

 - **State Representation**: How the environment's current situation is encoded for the agent.
 A good state representation captures all relevant information needed for decision-making.
 - **Dimensionality Reduction**: Techniques like PCA or autoencoders used to reduce state complexity while preserving essential information.
 - **Feature Engineering**: The process of selecting or transforming raw data into informative inputs for the RL model (e.g., technical indicators, volatility, price momentum).
-- **Timeframe**: the duration that each data point (or candlestick) represents on a chart.
-It determines the granularity of the data the RL agent learns from
-- **Candlestick**: a visual representation of price movement over a specific timeframe.
-It provides four key pieces of information: Open: Price at the beginning of the timeframe.
-High: Highest price during the timeframe.
-Low: Lowest price during the timeframe.
-Close: Price at the end of the timeframe.
-Volume: Total transaction amount during the timeframe. (sometimes included in the data)

 Rewards